 • Am I choosing the correct mode and rate?

-Deploying decision automation removes many human decisions that aren’t really decisions at all.
+Deploying warehouse labor management system automation removes many human decisions that aren’t decisions at all.
 Most warehouse processes are rules-based flow maps.
 The only thought is “If this, then that, or else this”.
 These choices slow humans down.
-Luckily, warehouse software systems rapidly handle these decisions and tell the worker the right response.
+Luckily, warehouse software rapidly handles these decisions and tells the worker the right response.

 For example, Deposco’s customer LazyOne experienced a 135% increase in labor efficiency with a clean process fueled by automation.
 Working the process becomes a straight line instead of “choose-your-own-adventure”.

-“Overall, the integration of a labor management system with a WMS helps optimize labor utilization, improve employee performance, enhance operational efficiency, and increase the overall value of the warehouse management system.”
+“Overall, the integration of an LMS and WMS helps optimize labor utilization, improve employee performance, enhance operational efficiency, and increase the overall value of the warehouse management system.”

 – John Seidl, Director of Partner Programs at TZA, a supply chain labor management software provider.

-Modern warehouse management systems improve labor management efficiency and accuracy.
-That, when combined with complementary LMS solutions to improve your ability to forecast headcount, find those workers, and retain them gives you the ability to address the labor problem head-on.
+Modern warehouse management software improves labor management efficiency and accuracy.
+Combined with complementary LMS solutions, a WMS improves your ability to forecast headcount, find those workers, and retain them, empowering you to address the labor problem head-on.

 Visit our ecosystem partners to continue the series: